illoquehambre/illoquehambre/README.md

 <p align="center">
   Hi, I'm Ignacio Moreno, Web Developer/Coder 🥷,  Learner 👨‍💻  from Spain, but currently living in Galway - Ireland
   <br>
-  My focus lies in building intuitive and attractive applications while prioritizing usability and user experience.
-I am continuously learning and adapting   to the latest technology trends to ensure that my skills are aligned with market demands.

   <br>
   🎓 I´ve finished my studies of  Multi-platform App Development (NFQ Level 6) at <a href="https://triana.salesianos.edu"> Salesianos Triana</a> on June 2023
   <br>